kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 cd into the local directory that you wish to keep your processed results

-**PLEASE NOTE:** it should be "--name" not "-name".
-This is being rendered incorrectly in the readthedocs version of this documentation.

 <PRE>
 docker run -it -v $(pwd)/refl_code:/etc/gnssrefl/refl_code/ \
 -v $(pwd)/refl_code/Files:/etc/gnssrefl/refl_code/Files \